 |Unit Services||Research and Training||FAQ|

-The Forensic Psychiatry unit at the CURML carries out psychiatric evaluations at the request of legal, criminal and civil authorities, and also for disability insurance organizations.
+The Unit of Forensic Psychiatry at the CURML carries out psychiatric evaluations at the request of legal, criminal and civil authorities, and also for disability insurance organizations.

 CURML, PL, Geneva site